tanhauhau/tanhauhau.github.io/content/talk/personalised-development-workspace-with-chrome-extension/index.md

 Still, you can't declare a variable from a web application into the content script scope.

-I stumbleed upon an idea where your web application can "declare a variable" through the dom by creating a special DOM element for content script consumption only:
+I stumbled upon an idea where your web application can "declare a variable" through the dom by creating a special DOM element for content script consumption only:

 ```html
 <!-- http://any.page -->